TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-We successfully retrieve its contents.
+We are able to successfully retrieve its contents.

 <br / >